debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 Ultimate setup:

-`sudo apt install btcpayserver electrs ridetheln lncli` - and you have your own full node!
+`sudo apt install btcpayserver electrs thunderhub lncli bitcoin-cli` - and you have your own full node!

 However, there are still some pain points!
-The biggest ones is `lnd` **not** being connected to `btcpayserver`.
-Also, warning: beta-qulity software!!!
+The biggest ones is onvenience when accessing your node remotely.
+Also, warning: beta-quality software!!!

 If you want to try it out, see `docs/` directory to learn the details.